 F-Secure Anti-Virus detects the worm with the latest updates.

-Description Created: F-Secure Anti-Virus Research Team; February 18th, 2003
+Description Details: F-Secure Anti-Virus Research Team; February 18th, 2003